 Open burning season is from January 15 to May 1 each year.

-.
-You must call each day and listen to the OPEN BURNING Status recording to see if burning is authorized by the Deputy on Duty.
-If winds kick up or other atmospheric conditions change suddenly making it unsafe to burn, permits can be rescinded.
+You must call the Open Burn Status Line each day to listen to that particular day's OPEN BURNING Status recording to determine if burning is authorized by the Deputy on Duty.
+If wind speeds increase or other atmospheric conditions change suddenly making it unsafe to burn, authorization to burn that day (permits) can be rescinded.

 How to Safely Ignite the Fire

 - Brush, trees, cane, and driftwood from commercial and/or industrial land clearing operations

 - Grass, hay, leaves and stumps, and tires

 An adult should always be present during open burning and children and pets should be kept a safe distance away.